apiaryio/docker-base-images/README.md

 Each directory have area of responsibility and the libraries should derive from the respective image.

 As a lot of applications/libraries are deployed on Heroku, images are usually derived from the Ubuntu version from the latest Heroku stack.
+Libraries use what's the minimal stack available.

+## Naming

+Base development images uses `base-dev-` prefix.

+Base deployment/runtime images uses `base-` prefix.

 ## Versioning